YU-Zhejian/art_modern/docs/Usage.md

 ## Environment Variables

 - `ART_NO_LOG_DIR`: If set (to any value), disables creation of a log directory.
 Logging to files is skipped, and a warning is printed.
+  - **NOTE** If you're using `art_modern` with MPI, this discards all logs generated from rank 1, 2, 3....
 - `ART_LOG_DIR`: If set, specifies the directory where log files will be written.
 If not set, defaults to `log.d` and a warning is printed.
 Ignored if `ART_NO_LOG_DIR` is set.
+  - **NOTE** If you're running 2 `art_modern` processes simultaneously, please make sure that they are using different log directories.

 ## Performance Hint